zack-bitcoin/amoveo-docs/design/land_registry.md

 What if an attacker divides their land up into such small parts, that the transaction for buying up the land is so big that it can't fit into a block?

 The attacker needs to pay a fee for every time they split the land up.
-Defenders who buy the land and recombine it get paid this fee as a reward.
+Defenders who buy the land and recombine it get paid this fee as a reward, because they are making the tree more organized.

 Land Tax
 ====================

 The ideal land tax is the land value tax, popularized by Henry George.
 Design decisions should always be made to try and better approximate the land value tax.
 This means we try to tax only the value of the land, and not the improvements on top.
+To approximate the land value tax, we make a model to predict the land value, and we charge a higher tax on the portion of a plot's value that is below the prediction, and a lower tax on the portion of the value that is above the prediction.

 But, we need to use a Harberger mechanism to set the prices.
 So that means the tax always needs to be increasing as the price increases.
+This is why we have a non-zero tax on the portion of the value that is above the prediction.

 There is a minimum tax per land plot, to reflect the cost of having an entry in the database.
-This prevents the creation of excessively tiny plots.
+This makes it costly to create plots that are excessively tiny.

+We don't want it to be cheap to have long thin threads of land.
+So, we need to charge a higher tax for plots that are long and thin.

 The binary land tree holds some info at every node.
 Each node knows how many land plots are below it, and the total value of the land plots below it.
 We can use this array of numbers to help approximate the land value tax.

-We don't want it to be cheap to have long thin threads of land.

 P = predicted price of land plot according to a model of land value.
 Q = price of land plot choosen by owner. (must be above a minimum price)